azka-begh/terraform_begin/meta_arguments/README.md

 ## How Terraform Applies a Configuration?

-* Creates resources that exist in the configuartion files but are not associated with a real infrastructure object in the state file.
+* Creates resources that exist in the configuration files but are not associated with a real infrastructure object in the state file.

 * Destroys resources that exist in the state file but no longer exist in the config files.